Circular-Data/Circular-Interpretation-BJMSP/README.md

 # Circular-Interpretation-BJMSP
-Data archive for the paper: Circular Interpretation of projected normal regression coefficients
+Data archive for the paper: Circular Interpretation of regression coefficients

 This repository contains all code and supplementary material for the paper:

-Circular Interpretation of projected normal regression coefficients.
+Cremers, J, Mulder, K.T. & Klugkist, I. (In press).
+Circular Interpretation of regression coefficients.
+British Journal of Mathematical and Statistical Psychology. doi: 10.1111/bmsp.12108

 The folder:

-	-Manuscript includes the final manuscript and all figures used in the manuscript.
+	-Manuscript includes all figures used in the manuscript.
 	 Note that not all figure code is contained in this folder.
 For some figures code can be found in other folders.